 3. uncomfortable and unsure when you ask them to change

-4. able to handle only limited amounts of change
+4. unable to handle lots of change all at once

 5. concerned about the available resources (business and individual) to support the change